SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-data_versioning.md

 photocredit: #

 intent: Improve reproducibility, traceability and compliance. #
 motivation: In order to reproduce past machine learning experiments, we need more than just the executable code.
-Therefore, versioning the training and testing data, the final model and all configuration files concomitantly among the executable code is mandatory. #
+Versioning the training and testing data, the final model and all configuration files concomitantly is complimentary to versioning the executable code. #
 applicability: #
-related: #
+related: [exp_owner, exp_tstfeature] #
 dependencies: #
 survey_question: Q48
 ---